Interested in using Nexrad Radar

 handle most anything short of Grand Coulee for the next 400 years hourly or 30

-years at 5-minutes.
+years at 5-minutes on my XP.
 Has 4 Monte Carlo methods for varying any of the

 runoff coefficients and the rainfall record for calibration or stochastic